Cutoff for mixtures of permuted Markov chains: reversible case

 We call these quantities the \emph{escape probability} at $x$. \end{definition}

 \begin{remark} Note that if $x$ is not a center,

 Similarly, if $x$ is a center, Assumption \ref{hyp:cc3} asserts there exists $y \neq x$ in the same small-range component as $x$, so that

 By Assumptions \ref{hyp:bdd_delta} and \ref{hyp:bdd_p} the entries of $p$ and $q$ are bounded.
-Thus to lower bound escape probabilities, it matters little to consider a center vertex or not, and to start at integer or half-integer time. \end{remark}
+Thus to lower bound escape probabilities, it matters little whether we consider a center or non-center vertex, and whether we start at integer or half-integer time. \end{remark}

 In \cite{hermon2020universality}, the authors prove in their model that the escape probability is lower bounded uniformly in $n$, conditional on $\cG$.
-This extends to the reversible case thanks to a comparison argument. \begin{proposition} There exists a constant $q_{0} > 0$ such that for all realization of $\cG$, for all $x \in \cV$ $\qesc(x) \geq q_0$. \end{proposition}
+This extends to the reversible case thanks to a comparison argument. \begin{proposition} There exists a constant $q_{0} > 0$ such that for all realizations of $\cG$, for all $x \in \cV$ we have $\qesc(x) \geq q_0$. \end{proposition}